Lately, we’ve noticed something very odd about the search traffic coming into this blog:

-We’ve watched the brands owned by Nutrabolt (formerly known as Woodbolt) — Cellucor, Neon Sport, and Royal Sport — do basically everything right when it comes to branding, launching, taking care of partners, and taking care of employees.
+We’ve watched the brands owned by Nutrabolt (formerly known as Woodbolt) — Cellucor, FitJoy, and Xtend (and also Royal Sport and Neon Sport in the past) — do basically everything right when it comes to branding, launching, taking care of partners, and taking care of employees.

 These guys can nearly do no wrong in this industry, and they have the model down.
 Old, tired companies are running scared from Cellucor especially — which is now even in stores like Costco.
 We’re sure more is on the way.